vulpes-vulpeos/linux-utilities/README.md

 **Frank**
 Yet another snake game nobody needs.

-**w(d)menu_run**
+**wmenu_desktop**
-A simple bash script which show list of apps formed from .desktop files.
-Should work with wmenu and dmenu.
+A simple bash script and c app which get list of apps formed from .desktop files and passes it to wmenu or dmenu (change to desired app in code).